This week’s theme is Earth Day. Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 **If you choose to substitute a tougher green for this recipe, such as kale or cabbage, you should finely shred the greens, saute the shredded greens for 5-10 minutes in olive oil or butter until softened, then add them to the potato mixture.

-Today, people around the world are celebrating the 50th anniversary of Earth Day!
+People around the world are celebrating Earth Day!
 The first Earth Day was celebrated on April 22, 1970, when more than 20 million Americans took to the streets to protest pollution and environmental degradation, and to demand changes to protect environmental health.
 Earth Day is credited with helping to launch the modern environmental movement, including the passage of the Clean Air and Clean Water Acts in the US.

-Climate Action: This year, the theme of Earth Day is climate action.
-Visit NASA’s Climate Kids website with your children to learn about climate change together, plus access climate themed activities, games, and videos.
-Visit EarthDay.org for a list of seven eco-friendly actions kids can take at home this Earth Day.
+Climate Action: Visit NASA’s Climate Kids website with your children to learn about climate change together, plus access climate themed activities, games, and videos.
+Visit EarthDay.org for eco-friendly actions kids can take at home this Earth Day.

 Earth as an Apple activity: Do you have an apple in the fruit bowl or fridge?
 If so, do the “Earth as an Apple” demo with your children to teach them about the water and land resources available on our planet, and the tiny amount of arable land that is actually available for growing all of our food.
 Once your kids have discovered just how scarce and important natural resources like healthy soil are, have them brainstorm ways that they can do their part to help protect the planet and conserve natural resources.